preston4896/pres_bot/README.md

 ----------

-This project is currently available to testers, and the bot is still in training.
-This bot will be made live as soon as possible.
+The bot is live.
+Begin conversation [here](http://m.me/presbot4896/).
+The bot is still in training, therefore your participation in engaging a conversation is really appreciated.

 ## Prerequisites:
 Before you begin testing the code and running the bot on your machine, you must perform **all** steps listed below.